Sharavati: Geology

 Soils in the Sharavati basin are mainly lateritic in origin and tend to be acidic and reddish to brownish in colour.
 The various type of soil found here are clay loamy, clayey, clayey-skeletal, and loamy.
 Four soil orders are found in the upstream river basin: ultisols, alfisols, inceptisols and entisols.

 Climate

 Rainfall

-With a major part of the river lying in the Western Ghats, the Sharavati river basin receives a large amount of rainfall.
+With a major part of the river lying in the Sahyadri mountains (Western Ghats), the Sharavati river basin receives a large amount of rainfall.
 Mean annual rainfall ranges from 6000 mm in the western side to 1700 mm in the eastern side of the basin.
 About 95% of the rainfall is received during the month of June to September (July being the rainiest) when the southwest monsoon is at its peak.
 There is some rainfall in the post monsoon season in the form of thundershowers mostly during October and some rainfall also occurs during the summer months of April and May.